 FREE WATER CONSERVATION BROCHURES

 To assist member communities, environmental groups, and other interested stakeholders with their water conservation activities; the MWRA provides water conservation educational brochures (bill stuffer sized) for local distribution.
-If you are a water superintendent or official in the MWRA service area and would like to receive bulk quantities of the brochures at no cost, please complete a request form.
-PDFs of the brochures are also available for free download below.
+If you are a water superintendent or official in the MWRA service area and would like to receive bulk quantities of the brochures at no cost, please complete the online request form.
+A PDF of the latest brochure is also available for free download below.

 To leave a message on MWRA's Water Conservation Hotline, please call (617) 242-7283 / (617) 242-SAVE.

 The MWRA provides water efficient retrofit kits (low-flow shower heads, low-flow faucet aerators, leak detection dye tablets, and installation guide) at no cost to member communities, individual customers, housing authorities, property managers, etc. within the service area (see list of service area communities on the request form).
 The MWRA purchases these easy to install kits in bulk.

 To receive low-flow water fixtures, please complete the online request form.